+The Registrar's and General Enquiries offices are located in the Bremner Building and remain open during the lunch hour.
 The Admissions Office and Student Records Office are located in the Masingene Building, Middle Campus, and are open from 08h30 to 16h30.
-The Cashier's Office is located in the Kramer Building, Middle Campus, and is open from 09h00 to 15h30.
+The Cashier's Office is located in Kramer Building, Middle Campus, and is open from 09h00 to 15h30.